 The public interest causes provided by the Mining Law for an ejido or communal property to be expropriated for mining include:

-The Agrarian Law acknowledges the importance of the mining industry, and also the public interest in the exploitation of minerals located in the subsoil.
+The Agrarian Law acknowledges the importance of the mining industry, and the public interest in the exploitation of minerals located in the subsoil.

-- a through an official communication;
+- through an official communication;

-In addition, the Agrarian Ministry shall request opinions from the governor of the corresponding state, the Mixed Agrarian Commission of the entity where the lands are located and the official (governmental) bank operating with the ejido.
+In addition, the Agrarian Ministry shall request opinions from the governor of the corresponding state, the Mixed Agrarian Commission of the entity where the lands are located and the official (government) bank operating with the ejido.